aaronpowell/db.js/README.md

 es6 promise spec for more information.

-As of version `0.7.0` db.js's Promise API is designed to work with es6 Promise, please polyfil it if you would like to use other promise library.
+As of version `0.7.0` db.js's Promise API is designed to work with es6 Promises, please polyfill it if you would like to use other promise library.

-# Contribute Note
+# Contributor notes

-- `npm install` to install all the dependency
+- `npm install` to install all the dependencies

-- `grunt jasmine-server` to run jasmine server
+- `grunt jasmine-server` to run the jasmine server

-- `open localhost:9999` to run the jasmine test
+- Open `http://localhost:9999/tests` to run the jasmine tests

 The MIT License